 The truth is saturated fat can actually help reduce your risk of heart disease.

-A large review of 21 studies with a total of 347,747 participants, published in 2010 has concluded that there is absolutely no association between saturated fat and heart disease (32).
+For instance, a large review of 21 studies with a total of 347,747 participants, published in 2010 has concluded that there is absolutely no association between saturated fat and heart disease (32).

-2. May Be Protective Against Stroke
+2. Saturated Fat May Be Protective Against Stroke

 Here’s a surprise for you.

-3. Raises Your HDL Levels
+3. Saturated Fat Regulates Your HDL Levels

 I am sure you’ve heard of the talk about “good” vs “bad” cholesterol.
-The good cholesterol is called HDL (High Density Lipoprotein) and it is common knowledge that saturated fat raises HDL levels (8, 9).

 HDL levels are inversely correlated with cardiovascular disease, and the fact that saturated fat has a positive effect on HDL is something nutrition policy makers have chosen to selectively ignore.